5 min read

 Stryker (3/3 – Cowen Conference)

 Yes.
-So first of all, thank you, and thank you for everybody for coming here today.
+So first of all, thank you, and thank you to everybody for coming here today.
 It’s obviously still a very fluid situation, and it’s going to remain so.
 I don’t think there’s anything magical about the end of the quarter that will suddenly make this disappear.

 We have about 2% of our revenue comes from China.
 We have 3 manufacturing facilities there.
 They are all opening up and running, but they’re not at full capacity.
 And clearly, a lot of — essentially, all elective surgeries in China have stopped.
 And so there will be a revenue impact, certainly, in Q1.
 We would imagine there’ll be still an impact in Q2 as well as an earnings impact.
 And I think we have to wait and see how it plays out in some of the other countries like Japan, for example, as well as in the U.S., but we will call that out in terms of this is what we believe the coronavirus revenue and earnings impact is.
 You can see an adjusted, adjusted number, similar to what we’ve done in the past, whether we’ve had these extraordinary events, whether it’s natural disasters or something like this.
 So we’ll be able to call it out and give people a sense of the impact.